 | 3 | Warren G. Harding | 29 | Corrupt Administration

-| In a class by himself
+| In a class by themselves

-| - 15 | George W. Bush | 43 | Close-minded
+| - 5 | George W. Bush | 43 | Close-minded

-cronyist demagogue who moved country | backwards socially, ecologically, economically; Endangered global security with foolish unprepared war | ||||||||||||||||||||||||
+cronyist demagogue who moved country | backwards socially, ecologically, economically; Endangered global security with foolish unprepared war - 450 | Donald J. Trump | 45 | The

 The ranking which will be most controversial, I'm afraid, is my placement of the Abomination, George W. Bush.
 But I think the ranking is clearcut.
 How can one compare the Trillion Dollar War, fought in part to enrich Halliburton and oil companies, with the minor Teapot Dome scandal?
 How can one compare the deliberate polarization of the world, promoting terrorism for selfish political ends, with Buchanan's well-meaning but ineffective efforts to reconcile the fractured Union?
-In my rating scheme, I put Gerald Ford four points ahead of Warren Harding, even though their Administrations were similar in many ways.
-For this reason, if anything, I should give the Abomination a still lower score.

 When the history books of the 22nd century are written, I promise you that George W. Bush will be viewed as having damaged America and humanity more than Saddam Hussein and Osama bin Laden combined.
 The poem is from Calvin Trillin's recent bestseller, Obliviously On He Sails: The Bush Administration in Rhyme.